bacebu4/glob-bug-reproduction/README.md

 ## Side note

-If we move `tar.e2e.js` to to the `src` folder then all tests will run as well, e.g.
+If we move `tar.e2e.js` to to the `src` folder (in the second step) then all tests will run as well, e.g.

 ```bash
 mv ./src/usecases/tar.e2e.js ./src/tar